 Unlike physical symptoms and ailments, struggles with mental health don’t always manifest in ways that are noticeable to all.
-With the demanding nature of a healthcare worker’s job, it’s easy to ignore the signs and symptoms, which could lead to even more detrimental effects on your wellbeing.
+With the demanding nature of a healthcare worker’s job, it’s easy to ignore the signs and symptoms, which could lead to even more detrimental effects.

-When it comes to one’s mental wellbeing, some common warning signs and symptoms that healthcare workers should look out for include:
+When it comes to your mental well-being, some common warning signs and symptoms that you should look out for include:

 - Constantly feeling irritable and angry

 - Constantly feeling physically tired and having low energy for extended periods of time

 - Experiencing compassion fatigue and burnout

 - Having difficulty concentrating and contributing to most tasks

 - Isolating yourself and avoiding friends or social activities

 This list may not be extensive but it’s some of the strongest indicators of burnout and mental distress that frontliners like you should be mindful of.
 Find out more about burnout in healthcare workers here.